louisameline/observe_evented/README.md

 Advanced : Manage the events in batches
 -------------------------

 As you know, events are sent asynchronously and in batches by Object.observe.
-If you didn't, read the notice section below as it's something you must understand to avoid surprises.
+If you didn't know, read the notice section below as it's something you must understand to avoid surprises.

 So, sometimes you might find useful to get all events at once in your callback function, instead of having it called with only one event at a time.
 No problem.